 The Fiery Halloween Tradition That Gave Us Bobbing for Apples

-Bobbing for apples, though sometimes comparable to dunking your head in a cesspool of saliva, is a relatively harmless fall tradition.
-But it wasn’t always the kid-friendly activity we know today.
-Early versions of the game played in Britain on Halloween night lacked the tub of water, but they did include fire, hot wax, and a lot more injuries to the face.
+Bobbing for apples, which is sometimes comparable to dunking your head in a cesspool of saliva, wasn’t always the kid-friendly activity we know today.
+Early versions of the game played in England on Halloween night lacked the tub of water, but they did include fire, hot wax, and a lot more injuries to the face.

 Written recordings of Snap-Apple date back to at least the 14th century.
 Like bobbing for apples, the game had players catch apples in their mouths without using their hands.
 To make things even more difficult, apples were placed on one end of a wooden plank hung horizontally from the ceiling which was then spun in circles.
 Chomping at an apple as it whipped around the room was only half the challenge.
 At the other end of the board was a burning candle: Players who didn’t retrieve the apple in time risked getting walloped in the face with molten candle wax.